-A Topology Hiding profile named Service Provider was similarly configured in the direction of the SIP trunk to the service provider.
-During the compliance test, IP addresses instead of domains were used in all SIP messages between the MTS Allstream SIP proxy server and the Avaya SBCE.
+A Topology Hiding profile named Service Provider was similarly configured in the direction of the SIP trunk to Frontier.
+During the compliance test, IP addresses instead of domains were used in all SIP messages between the Frontier SIP proxy server and the Avaya SBCE.
 Note that since the default action of Auto implies the insertion of IP addresses in the host portion of these headers, it was not necessary to modify any of the headers sent to the service provider.